oiax/tgweb/README.md

 ### Custom properties

-As already noted, `[data]` in the front matter block indicates the beginning of the "data" table.
+As already noted, `[data]` in the front matter block indicates the beginning of the _data_ table.

-Within the "data" table, custom properties can be defined.
+Within the _data_ table, custom properties can be defined.
 Website authors can set values for custom properties of any name.
 The value of a custom property must be a string or a number in decimal notation.